 Review Download Videos

-If you download movies from Netflix or even and iTunes you might forget that you even have it installed.
-This recommended feature will be
+If you download movies from Netflix or even and iTunes you might forget that you even have it installed. his recommended feature will inform you of those forgotten downloads.